 - basic medication (that you can use past the expiration date anyway)

-- books and board games (for entertainment purposes)
+- books and board games (for entertainment)

 - flashlights and extra batteries

 - personal hygiene products (floss, toothpaste, toothbrushes, soap, etc.)

 - kitchen knives

 - tools to fix things around the house